Working in sheets

 Keep in mind

 The values of different Jira Field types are often incompatible.
-Examples: You cannot copy the value of an Assignee cell and paste it into an Issue type cell.
-You can, however, in most circumstances copy the value of a Reporter cell and paste it into an Assignee cell, as both have the same or similar enough Field type.
+Examples: You cannot copy the value of an Assignee cell and paste it into an Priority cell.
+You can, however, in most circumstances copy the value of a Assignee cell and paste it into an Reporter cell, as both have the same or similar enough Field type.

 JXL will let you know with a friendly message in case any of your pastes were unsuccessful due to the destination Field/s not accepting the value/s.
 This can have various reasons, e.g.: